Is US Airways credit card a ripoff?

 Don't apply for a credit card from US Airways without seeing my review.
 Is it just a big ripoff for 2013?
-Some people have asked that, but it's not a ripoff (it actually has some very nice benefits).
-That being said, there are real drawbacks to be aware of too.
+Some people have asked that, but it's not a ripoff (it actually has some nice benefits).
+That being said, there are some real drawbacks to be aware of.

 So is the US Airways MasterCard any better in 2013?

 For starters, you should know that a different bank (Barclays) acquired a majority ownership stake in the U.S. Airways Dividend Miles card program from Bank of America a couple years back.
 The current promotion from Barclays is better than before.